Music · Tempo

 What is a tap tempo BPM counter?

-How to use the tap tempo tool
+How do you use the tap tempo tool?

 Using the metronome